Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 [^1]: See post The Sense of Responsibility for implication of Spinoza's concept of intellectual love of God which makes this analysis provisional.
 The fact that Spinoza opted for peace and Spengler for strife reveals their personalities but is in no sense a logical necessity of their system.
 See post.
 [^1]: See post "Appendix A" The Concepts of Meaning.
 [^2]: For a distinction between objective and subjective or inward necessity see post "The Sense of Responsibility".
-[^3]: Kant calls this a determinative judgment in his "Critique of Judgment.
+[^3]: Kant calls this a determinative judgment in his "Critique of Judgment".
 [Available at Project Gutenberg](https://www.gutenberg.org/ebooks/48433)
 [^1]: This teleogical concept depends on Kant's Critique of Judgment.
 See post.
 [Available at Project Gutenberg](https://www.gutenberg.org/ebooks/48433)
 [^1]: For the discussion of this argument see post.
 It is not, of course impossible to will this, but it is impossible to secure a reciprocal recognition of this volition.
 [^1]: For interpretation of this attitude see post "The Sense of Responsibility".
 [^2]: N. Kemp.
 Smith - A Commentary to Kant's Critique of Pure Reason p.
-603 points out that in later life Kant considered this an overly theoretical proof of God's existence and asserted instead that God speaks directly through the categorical imperative.
+603 [Available at Project Gutenberg](https://www.gutenberg.org/ebooks/43572) points out that in later life Kant considered this an overly theoretical proof of God's existence and asserted instead that God speaks directly through the categorical imperative.
 [^3]: [This footnote is not present in the original text, but a superscript `3` is.]
 [^1]: Schweitzer - The Philosophy of Civilization p.
 182 et. seq.
 [^2]: Sartre - Existentialism p.
 28 et. seq.